 - You can also use the NHS walk-in centre service search to find your nearest walk-in centre.
 These can sometimes dispense medicines after a consultation.

-If you don't have a prescription
+If you do not have a prescription

-It's a good idea to take an old prescription or the medicine's packaging with you, if you have it.
+Take an old prescription or the medicine's packaging with you, if you have it.

 - if you need the medicine immediately